-ReasonsI've decided to makes 'reasons', both for in court and administrative proceedings, a separate issue.
-With the heavy urging of the Supreme Court of Canada in Vavilov that reasons play such a huge part in making their decisions, well .... 'reasonable', it seems that they will be more important.
-Good thing too.
+ReasonsI've decided to make 'reasons', both for court and administrative proceedings, a separate issue.
+With the heavy urging of the Supreme Court of Canada in Vavilov that they play such a huge part in making their decisions, well .... 'reasonable', it seems that they will be more important as time goes on.
+Good thing too - as far as I'm concerned they should have been mandatory in all cases - civil, criminal and administrative - long ago.

 Before this, I tended to put relevant 'reason' cases in the administrative law section: Administrative Law: Reasons, which see.